Try saying this word:

 Lá Fhéile Pádraig Law Ale-yeh Pawd-rig Saint Patrick's Day is a religious holiday in Ireland, happening each year on March 17th.

-But you've probably heard about the parades already or even been to one, so leaving the facts aside, in this lesson you are going to learn some crucial Irish language expressions to get you through the day.
+But you've probably heard about the parades already or even been to one, so leaving the facts aside, in this Bitesize Lesson you are going to learn some crucial Irish language expressions to get you through the day.

 Lá 'le Pádraig Law leh Pawd-rig St. Patrick's Day.
 This is simply a shorter version of the previous phrase.
 It drops part of the word "féile", making it quicker to say.
 To sound closer to how a native speaker would name the festival, we recommend using this version.

 Here are several more expression that might help on the day: